May 25, 2015, Santiago, Chile,

 Many boot-camp programs are designed to "weed out the weak".
 The weak members will be dropped, only the strong survive.
 But this is not the tradition of Israel, this is not the way of the Jewish people.
 We are the descendants of Yaakov, Jacob, and not of his brother Esau.

 While the camp of Esau included only seasoned warriors the camp of Yaakov/Jacob included women, pregnant women, and children.
-During World War Two the Bielski camp in the forests of Belorussia included not only partisan fighters but old people, non combatants, young women and children of all ages.
+During World War Two the Bielski camp in the forests of Belorussia included not only partisan fighters but old people, non-combatants, young women and children of all ages, helpless people who could not contribute much.
 All were equally important.

 A few of the more than 1,200 members of the Bielski group that survived the Holocaust.